eugene-cp/GettingAndCleaningDataProject/README.md

 The run_analysis.R script performs the following steps:
 1. Download the experiment data from the source URL above.
 2. Extracts the download file into the /data subdirectory of the project.
+It creates the /data subdirectory if it does not exist.
 3. Loads the FIELD/FEATURE names from /data/UCI HAR Dataset/features.txt.
 4. Loads the TRAINING data from /data/UCI HAR Dataset/train folder using the previously FIELD names.
 5. Loads the TEST data from /data/UCI HAR Dataset/test folder using the previously loaded FIELD names.